awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: Can I add additional metrics into AWS VAM?**

 Yes, you can create custom metrics for Amazon AppStream 2.0 through AWS VAM.
-Keep in mind that this will involve making changes to the code repostiroy of the solution.
+Keep in mind that this will involve making changes to the code repository of the solution.

 **Q: Do I need to do any additional configurations to start?**